Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

 --->

 ## Deliverables to ToC
-- framework document for the cloud-native power metrics/measurements/management space
+- framework document for the cloud-native carbon and energy metrics/measurements/management space
-- landscape for the power metrics/measurements/management savings
+- landscape for the carbon and energy metrics/measurements/management savings
 - recommendations for sandbox projects where exploration is needed
 - recommendations for new CNCF projects where there is clear use cases
 - scheduled regular reporting to ToC on ongoing and completed work
-- reporting on power saving/metrics/measurements/management projects for graduation and other events, summarizing the external power related research, reviews and other relevant information
+- reporting on carbon and energy saving/metrics/measurements/management projects for graduation and other events, summarizing the external power related research, reviews and other relevant information
 - help with regular health checks of projects in the category

 #### Audiences